gbmhunter/MClide/README.rst

 - Remove all non-alphanumeric characters from the start of the packet
 - Split packet into separate arguments
 - Make sure received command is registered.
-If so, set cmdReceived = TRUE.
-It not, return FALSE.
+If so, set :code:`cmdReceived = TRUE`.
+It not, return :code:`FALSE`.
 - Extract options and values (if present), execute option callback functions
 - Check all parameters are present
 - Execute parameter callback functions